 Rating: 5 stars

 I greatly enjoy science fiction as a genre, but I haven’t read nearly enough sci-fi novels to be considered any kind of authority on the subject.
-So when my boyfriend handed me The Forever War and said, “Just read it,” I shrugged and said, “Okay,” thinking it was going to be action-packed light fare, its pages riddled with technobabble and laser beams.
+So when my partner handed me The Forever War and said, “Just read it,” I shrugged and said, “Okay,” thinking it was going to be action-packed light fare, its pages riddled with technobabble and laser beams.

 Gentlepeople, naïveté is a dangerous thing.

 Written in 1974 by Vietnam veteran Joe Haldeman, The Forever War is a poignant metaphor for the Vietnam conflict that also discusses xenophobia, what makes something or someone an “enemy,” otherness, loss and grieving, sexuality, imperialism, and the socio-political intricacies of martial law and police states.
 The basic premise is as follows: in the late 1990’s, scientists discover collapsars (wormholes) in space.
 While exploring the vast reaches of the universe, humans meet and become embroiled in a centuries-long war with an intelligent alien race called the Taurans.
 The novel begins in medias res, in the middle of this conflict.
 We follow the first-person narrative of William Mandella, an earthling physicist who has just been drafted into the war.